GLIDE-LLC/docs/nomenclature.md

 - First name will be `Admin`

-- If client needs further admin users, he can create those by logging into this user or we can assist them.
+- If client needs further admin users, he can create those by logging into this user or we can assist them

 <br>